sosise/sosise-docs/getting-started/installation.md

 # Installation
-## Meet Express Framework Boilerplate
+## Meet Sosise
-Express Framework Boilerplate is a web application boilerplate with an expressive, elegant syntax.
-A boilerplate provides a structure and starting point for creating your application, allowing you to focus on creating something amazing while we sweat the details.
+Sosise is a web application boilerplate with an expressive, elegant syntax.
+A Sosise provides a structure and starting point for creating your application, allowing you to focus on creating something amazing while we sweat the details.

-### Why Express Framework Boilerplate
+### Why Sosise
 Because everything else is too complicated and not transparent.

 ## Your First Project